 How to sew in a name label by hand : Stitches at both ends

-Possibly the easiest method: a couple of stitches at both ends of the labels.
+Possibly the easiest method: a couple of stitches at both ends.

-This is the most used and easiest way to go for sewing labels.
+This is the most used and easiest way to go for sew on name tags.
 You could just do a couple of stitches or a whole line of them.
 This is ideal to label the afghans, knitted jumpers, crocheted heirlooms in the name of the talented crafter « Knitted with love by Jo » or to identify the owner of the garment «Sue Sowell ».

-With this technique, Stephanie, THE seamstress in our team, suggests doing two simple stitches at both ends to secure the label but you could also go stitch all the way round the sewing labels so it is more tightly attached to the piece of clothing.
+With this technique, Stephanie, THE seamstress in our team, suggests doing two simple stitches at both ends to secure the label but you could also stitch all the way round so it is more tightly attached to the piece of clothing.

 How to sew in a name label by hand : Stitches along the short end